-As well as our UK based corporate tax team, we also provide corporate tax advice in Germany, France, Qatar and China.
+As well as our UK based corporate tax team, we also provide corporate tax advice in Germany, France, Qatar and Singapore.
 Working with our international tax colleagues and with contacts in other jurisdictions we are able to provide advice on cross border transactions.

 We work with the Pinsent Masons global sectors and core industries and markets to understand the business and tax issues in particular sectors.
 We have particular experience in the energy and natural resources, infrastructure and financial services sectors and the real estate and universities and higher education core industries and markets.

 We actively participate in the business tax community through participation in bodies such as the Business Services Association, the CBI, the Chartered Institute for Taxation, the Law Society Tax Law Committee, the International Fiscal Association, the Stamp Taxes Practitioners' Group and the VAT Practitioners’ Group.